Mohammed Al-Maazuz

 Mohammed Al-Maazuz (born 1959) is a Moroccan scholar and writer.
 He has a PhD in Political Anthropology from the Sorbonne in Paris and another PhD in Arabic Thought (Philosophy) from Mohammed V University in Rabat.
-He is a prolific author in the field of political anthropology.
-He is also an award-winning novelist.
+He is an author in the field of political anthropology.
+He is also a novelist.
 His 2007 novel The Flutter of Seasons won the Moroccan Book Prize.
 A more recent novel What Sin Caused Her to Die? was nominated for the Arabic Booker Prize.